wyhitcs/team-letsencrypt/draftv1.md

 #2.
 Views and Perspectives

-In this section, we present a comprehensive study of Let’s Encrypt covering the stakeholders, the architecture, the deployment of the software, the variability and the evolution of Let’s Encrypt.
+In this section, we present a comprehensive study of Let’s Encrypt covering the stakeholders, the architecture, the deployment of the software, the variability and evolution of Let’s Encrypt.

 ##2.1 Stakeholders Analysis
 We identify 6 types of stakeholders for Let's Encrypt.